teejay4u/Project-5-/README.md

         sudo mysql -p

 ### 6. Then i created a database user for the client using the command
-        CREATE USER 'teejay'@'%' IDENTIFIED WITH mysql_native_password BY 'Password.1';
+        CREATE USER 'username'@'%' IDENTIFIED WITH mysql_native_password BY 'Password.1';

 ### 7. Next i created a databases with the command
         CREATE DATABASE cybrox_db;